Table of Contents

 - Curing and drying: After the final coat has been applied, it’s important to allow the paint to properly dry and cure.
 This allows the paint to harden and form a protective layer.
 Drying times will vary for each different paint product.
 From my experience this can take a week or so even in warm weather.

-The cost of painting
+The Cost of Painting

 In terms of cost, many people believe this is the cheapest option.
 It is…just!